 There’s even a Christmas village and tree lighting ceremony every December, where they combine the European traditions with American twists, such as having Santa come riding in on a fire engine.
 Chances are, whenever you visit this part of the city, you are highly likely to get the chance to experience a fabulously unique occasion.

-Little Italy is often considered one of the best places to stay in San Diego without a car due to its pedestrian-friendly layout, central location, and a wide range of amenities within walking distance.
+Little Italy is a great base for car-free travelers due to its pedestrian-friendly layout, central location, and a wide range of amenities within walking distance.

-Stay in Little Italy if you want to stay in one of the safest parts of downtown; you are interested in Italian culture or cuisine; you are attending one of the many festivals that take place here.
+Stay in Little Italy if you want a central location; you are interested in Italian culture or cuisine; you are attending one of the many festivals that take place here.

 Best Places to Stay in San Diego Little Italy: